Bed Bug Control Service

 Coastal Pest Control will provide a thorough inspection and accurate identification by a qualified pest professional.
 Bed bugs will take harborage in any suitable crack or crevice offering protection.
 A cluttered home provides more places for bed bugs to hide and makes locating and treating them harder.
 Common harborage areas include mattresses, draperies, furniture, and unlaundered clothing.

 Coastal Pest Control uses a complete integrated pest management program for bed bug control and we will address sanitation, material application, and exclusion.
+We also provide Bed Bugs Control in Port St. Lucie and in Jupiter Fl, if you identify any signs of bed bugs in your home, use a Port St Lucie professional bed bug exterminator for complete relief.

 Step 1: Bedding